AirshipCraft/docs/src/mech/economy/companies.md

 Companies have stock value that is determined by how well that company performs based on the following metrics:

 1. Size of the company: the amount of shops registered to the company.
-2. Weekly revenue of the company: the total weekly sum of the revenue made by the company through the buying and selling of goods via shops.
+2. Daily revenue of the company: the total daily sum of the revenue made by the company through the buying and selling of goods via shops.
 3. Amount of shares available for purchase: As with the real world stock market, supply and demand plays a big role in determining the price of a stock.

 Each company by default starts with 100,000 shares available to be bought.
 Anyone can purchase these stocks including company members.
 The starting price of a stock is